 Then I visited in the summer.
 Quite a different experience.
 Music was blaring all night long.
 Every single cafe was filled with smoking customers.
 Not to mention the party boats.
 Oof.

-The moral of the story is the visit Ohrid in the off-season if you want a peaceful winter experience in December.
+The moral of the story is to visit Ohrid in the off-season if you want a peaceful winter experience in December.

 3. Amsterdam, Netherlands